 Work for CID:

-Giovanna Dell’Orto serves on the CID Advisory Board.
-She has reviewed translations into French.
+Giovanna Dell’Orto served on the CID Advisory Board 2014-20, and has reviewed translations into French.